freeCodeCamp/freeCodeCamp/guide/english/javascript/multiply-two-numbers-with-javascript/index.md

 ---
 title: Multiply Two Numbers with JavaScript
 ---
-JavaScript uses use the `*` symbol for multiplication.
+JavaScript uses the `*` symbol for multiplication.

 Here is an example:

     var product = 8 * 10;

-the 'product' would have the value '80' after this line.
+The variable `product` would have a value of `80` after this declaration.

-When making calculations it is possible to use parentheses to prioritise which numbers should be multiplied together.
+When making calculations, it is possible to use parentheses to prioritise which numbers should be multiplied together.